 If something is given to you, it is not stolen.
 Likewise, there should be no thiefin’ of any wines in a fete.
 A wine is not yours to take, it must be given.
 This is hard to understand when both male and female soca artistes for decades have sung about “thiefin’ a wine”.

-From what I have understood about “thiefin’ a wine” is that is more about breaking a taboo, than an entitlement or unlimited access to bodies for thieves.
+From what I have understood about “thiefin’ a wine” is that is more about breaking a taboo, than an entitlement or unlimited access to bodies for “wine thieves.”
 For example, a person in a committed relationship could thief a 10 second wine on someone outside of the relationship.
 It’s a sly, Anansi-like, Benjai-wine-to-de-side wine that is meant to be harmless and playful.

 On a serious note, the assertion of wine thiefin’ by men does more to deny women’s agency and take away men’s empathy and understanding.
 Empathy and understanding are critical for solidarity.
-This is very important in today’s world of heightened awareness of sexual harassment and violence, given the popularity of the #LifeInLeggings and #MeToo campaigns.
+This is very important in today’s world of heightened awareness of sexual harassment and violence, given the mainstream strides of the #LifeInLeggings and #MeToo campaigns.

 I know this appears as much to do about nothing.
 But nah, it ain’t so.
-This men’s backlash responses to the recent publication of the “wining laws” (smh) have made this into a national debate.
-This is a statement the police have communicated to the public in previous years.
+Men’s backlash responses to the recent publication of the “wining laws” have made this into a national debate.
+This police statement is routine and has been communicated to the public in previous years.
 Like years before, for 2018, it was a necessary reminder to raise awareness in the context of the alarming rates of gender-based violence.
-At the core of the bacchanal and social media noise is men’s struggle for ideological power – their right to a particular male fantasy in the national imagination.
-Think of Blaxx’s “No Get Away” (2013) which serves as a cautionary tale, “No woman in de band!”.
-Or, Machel Montano’s “Vibes Cyah Done” (2012) and the promise of “20 man, 100 woman, oh gosh, de vibes cyah done, yea”.
-The idea that men cannot have a “free for all” in a party and challenging their fantasy of access to women are met with great resistance.
-Too many constructions of carnival, for the wrong reasons, are premised on male desire and fantasy.
+At the core of the bacchanal and social media noise is men’s struggle for social power – their right to a particular male fantasy in public space.

 Fellas, big man ting, we need to learn how to take a brace.
 A 3.5 brace per fete average is a good performance in your lifetime.
 A brace is not a disrespect, it’s a brace.
 Ease up.

 “Our culture” could be one of consent.
 Imagine if fete promoters had gender-conscious security officers present who could make appropriate interventions.
 What kind of carnival can we market to the world that works laboriously to defend human rights and gender equality?
-And men, imagine if we didn’t have to defend our female friends from other violent men who don’t take “No” for an answer.
-That is the carnival I want to jump up, pay meh money and free up mehself in.
+And men, imagine if we didn’t have to “defend” our female friends from other violent men who don’t take “No” for an answer.
+That is the carnival I want to jump up, pay meh money, and free up mehself in.
 A carnival sweet like a July Julie mango.

 The wine belongs to the winer – not Trinidad and Tobago, not carnival, not our culture, not a man.